etn-electrical/zephyr-icd-mmplus/doc/develop/api/api_lifecycle.rst

-When introducing an API (public header file with documentation) for a new peripheral or driver subsystem, review of the API is enforced and is driven by the Architecture working group consisting of representatives from different vendors.
+When introducing an API (public header file with documentation) for a new peripheral or driver subsystem, review of the API is enforced and is driven by the API working group consisting of representatives from different vendors.

 The API shall be promoted to ``unstable`` when it has at least two implementations on different hardware platforms.